"Mean" People

 No comments about you or your beliefs can hurt you unless you are already hurt in that area.
 You cannot feel attacked unless you already feel wounded, consciously or unconsciously.
 If someone tells you that you are behaving in a passive aggressive fashion, or that you are lying to yourself or some other comment you might wish to call “judgmental” and decide that you now feel “hurt” you can bet some truth was just stated and that truth both threatened and therefore “hurt” you.
 If you truly disagreed with the statement(s) you would laugh or ignore them as the other person’s imaginative thoughts.
 The 12-Step statement of “take the best and leave the rest” would apply.
 People always have opinions about others, and that is their business, but to blame or attack someone for his/her opinions about you or you in a situation is red flag that you are dodging your own work.
 You may not like someone’s opinion, you may disagree with the opinion, but to launch a critical attack means you are already hurting and the Spirit used this person to bring it out in you so you could heal.
 This is especially true when you are doing deep work on your Self with a healer, Teacher, counselor.

-At LPH Soul Evolution becomes a priority and it teaches you a great deal of balance.
-Your Teacher will help you shift and learn skills that will change your social relationships as well as your relationship with your Sacred Self.
-Maintaining a healthy balance will take priority over manipulating situations with others to ensure you receive complements or so that you will be “left alone” or viewed as a “good girl” or boy.
+For me, reaching for Soul Evolution is a priority and it teaches you a great deal of balance.
+You learn to shift perspectives and learn skills that will change your social relationships as well as your relationship with your Sacred Self.
+Maintaining a healthy balance will take priority over your old patterns of manipulating situations with others to ensure you receive complements or so that you will be “left alone” or viewed as a “good" girl or boy.
 When you are more balanced and invested in Soul Evolution as a priority you learn to ask for complements if you need them and you ask for space if you need it.
 You offer help rather than waiting for someone to tell you how to act like a responsible person.
 You are able to say “no” easily and express your feelings in the moment so that you don’t stockpile toxic emotions.
-When you are more balanced, if someone inappropriately decides to analyze you or take your inventory you can easily shut that down or if the person will not stop, remove the relationship.
-You will not be offended by what others say about you, especially when they tell you all about yourself and you have not asked them to do that.
-You will have compassion for the person who has so little going on inside that they instead focus on you in a completely dysfunctional fashion in order to not feel their own feelings and deal with their own choices and behaviors.
+When you are more balanced, if someone inappropriately decides to analyze you or take your inventory you can easily address that with boundaries or if the person will not stop, change or end the relationship.
+You will not be offended by what others say about you, especially when they tell you all about yourself and you have not asked them to do that (nor do you have to tolerate that behavior either.)
+You will have compassion for the person who has so little going on inside that they instead focus on you in a completely dysfunctional fashion in order to not feel their own feelings and to not deal with their own choices and behaviors.

 Journey On